Curriculum Vitae

 VOLUNTEER EXPERIENCE AND CAUSES

-Child Protective Officer – Archdiocese of Adelaide, South AustraliaCivil Rights and Social Action – in this role, I served the Archdiocese in all matters pertaining to the protection of its children from abuse, both from within the Church and without.
+Child Protective Officer – Archdiocese of Adelaide, South AustraliaCivil Rights and Social Action – in this role, I served the archdiocese in all matters pertaining to the protection of its children from abuse, both from within the Church and without.

 Chair of the Board of TrusteesMetRX Foundation for Health Enhancement – With an endowment of US$1.2Bn, the Foundation had worldwide impact in the area of engineered food distribution into impoverished parts of the planet.